 In fact, global research has shown that social and emotional competencies are considered by many as vital to business success, with 88 percent of surveyed HR directors believing a talent pool with strong soft skills is critical to ensuring their organisation stays ahead of the competition.
 However, worryingly, these essential people skills seem to be lacking in new graduates.
-According to Hay Group’s Today’s graduates: Worth their weight in gold? report, 80 percent of HR directors claim they’re struggling to find young workers with the necessary emotional and social capabilities to support future business growth.
+According to ’s Today’s graduates: Worth their weight in gold? report, 80 percent of HR directors claim they’re struggling to find young workers with the necessary emotional and social capabilities to support future business growth.
 So what can HR do to develop these essential skills in younger workers?

 It’s important to understand that the right behaviours for the workplace can be learned.
 It is perfectly possible to ‘train’ young graduates in the social and emotional skills your organisation requires.
 That said, organisations tend to neglect efforts to develop these abilities in their staff, expecting it to happen ‘on the job’.